Jean-Philippe Gbamin: Everton

 Gbamin signed for Premier League club Everton on 2 August 2019 on a five-year contract for a £25 million fee.
 He made appearances in the club's first two games of the season, before being ruled out for eight weeks due to a thigh injury.
 In October, it was announced Gbamin would be out injured until January 2020 after having surgery on a thigh injury, but in January he suffered a further setback when additional surgery would keep him out until the end of the season.
 In May, he injured an Achilles tendon in training, with it estimated he would be injured until November.

-Everton Manager Carlo Ancelotti stated during an interview in January 2021 that he was hopeful to have Gbamin back in training as soon as possible, but stressed the need for patience with his recovery, insisting he had a role to play in the team despite an extended spell on the sidelines.
-On 5 April, Gbamin came on as a substitute for James Rodríguez in Everton’s 1–1 home league draw against Crystal Palace, making his first appearance for the club since August 2019 due to injury, but a week later Gbamin would again be sidelined following a knee injury.
+Everton manager Carlo Ancelotti stated during an interview in January 2021 that he was hopeful to have Gbamin back in training as soon as possible, but stressed the need for patience with his recovery, insisting he had a role to play in the team despite an extended spell on the sidelines.
+On 5 April, Gbamin came on as a substitute for James Rodríguez in Everton's 1–1 home league draw against Crystal Palace, making his first appearance for the club since August 2019 due to injury, but a week later Gbamin would again be sidelined following a knee injury.

 Gbamin made a return from injury in October 2021 when he was listed for selection on the Everton bench for three successive Premier League games.
-Then on the 2nd of November 2021 Gbamin was listed on Everton’s starting 11 to face off against Wolverhampton Wanderers F.C. away from home.
+Then on the 2nd of November 2021 Gbamin was listed on Everton's starting 11 to face off against Wolverhampton Wanderers away from home.

 CSKA Moscow loan

 On 21 February 2022, CSKA Moscow announced the loan signing of Gbamin until the end of the season.
-On 19 May 2022, CSKA confirmed that Gbamin will leave the club upon the expiration of his loan term.
+On 20 March 2022, Gbamin scored his first goal with CSKA in a 6–1 rout of Rubin Kazan.
+On 19 May 2022, CSKA confirmed that Gbamin would leave the club upon the expiration of his loan term.

+Trabzonspor loan

+On 22 August 2022, Gbamin joined Trabzonspor on loan for the season.
+Gbamin made his debut with Trabzonspor on 28 August 2022, coming on for Emmanouil Siopis at halftime in a 0–0 draw with Galatasaray.
+He ended the season making 24 appearances for the Turkish side.

+Return to Everton and departure

+On 30 May 2023, Gbamin's agent said the player's time at Everton had been "a nightmare" and he wanted to leave the club, even though he had one season left on his contract.
+Gbamin's contract was terminated on 2 September 2023.

+Dunkerque

+On 8 November 2023, Gbamin joined Ligue 2 club Dunkerque on a free transfer, signing a contract until the end of the season.
+On 3 May 2024, Gbamin scored his first goal with Dunkerque, the winner in an important 2–1 victory over Quevilly-Rouen, a match between two sides trying to avoid relegation.
+A week later, on 10 May 2024, Gbamin scored another important goal for Dunkerque, the equalizer in a 2–2 draw with Caen, a result that helped maintain his club in Ligue 2.